blahpr/Xbox360-Utility-Create-Extract/README.md

 # 360 Utility Batch Create Extract  - FOR WINDOWS
-### Anyone Can Make Changes As They See Fit.
-Like Change Stuff, Add Stuff, Dislike Stuff You Can Please Feel Free.
 * Latest exe Build (https://github.com/BLAHPR/Xbox360-Utility-Create-Extract/releases/latest)
-* Using UPX The Ultimate Packer for eXecutables (https://github.com/upx/upx)

 ## With Language Support Simple and Easy.
 ### Also Has Other Helpful, Useful Programs and Utilitys